Last Updated on January 26, 2023 by Celeste.

-Rhodos island is located in the Eastern Aegean Sea, at a short distance from the Turkish coast.
-It is one of the most popular destinations in Greece and one of the first islands that developed tourism.
+Rhodos island is one of the most popular destinations in Greece.
 But do not let the crowds scare you.
 Rhodes is a very special place worthy of your visit.
 In the past, I had often visited the island off-season.
 This summer, I took my kids during the tourist season and went to explore the island with them.
 Here are some of my hand-picked favourite things to do with kids in Rhodos island.

 Where is Rhodos island